MetaCoq/metacoq/pcuic/theories/README.md

 | [PCUICContextReduction] | Properties of reduction between contexts
 | [PCUICParallelReduction] | Definition of parallel reduction, and stability by weakening and substitution
 | [PCUICParallelReductionConfluence] | Proof of the diamond property for parallel reduction
-| [PCUICConfluence] | Proof of confluence for reduction and that ws_cumul_pb up to universes is a simulation for reduction
+| [PCUICConfluence] | Proof of confluence for reduction and that equality up to universes is a simulation for reduction
 | [PCUICRedTypeIrrelevance] | Types and names in the context are irrelevant for reduction, only the bodies of definitions are used